Spring Conference on Correctional Health Care - Call for Proposals

 - Title: Clearly and concisely indicate the subject and focus of the presentation (maximum 100 characters).

 - Presentation Summary: Succinctly describe the presentation for the Final Program (maximum 450 characters).
 Use complete sentences (not bullets) and avoid writing in first-person narrative.

-- Learning Objectives: Provide three learning objectives for the presentation and a brief explanation on how each objective will be met.
+- Learning Objectives: Provide three learning objectives and a brief explanation on how each objective will be met.
 (Tips for Writing Learning Objectives)

 - Content Outline: Outline the content of your presentation in three parts correlating to the learning objectives.
 (Tips for Writing Content Outlines)